mitmedialab/opal_msgs/README.md

 See the ROS package [sar\_opal\_sender] (https://github.com/personal-robots/sar_opal_sender "sar opal sender") for an example of how to send different commands.

 ### Load object JSON properties

 The properties should be a JSON string with the relevant properties for the object to load, move, or highlight.
+Available properties for loading objects include:

+- name (string, default "")
+- tag (string, default "")
+- draggable (bool, default true)
+- position (Vector3, default 0,0,0)
+- scale (Vector3, default 1,1,1)
+- audioFile (string, default null)
+- slot (int, default -1)
+- isAnswerSlot (bool, default false)
+- correctSlot (int, default -1)
+- isCorrect (bool, default false)
+- isIncorrect (bool, default false)

+Depending on what kind of object is being loaded, some property fields may be ignored.
+For example, if you are not loading an object for a social stories game, the properties slot, isAnswerSlot, correctSlot, isCorrect, and isIncorrect will all be ignored.
+If you are loading a graphic that has the tag "Background", only the name and tag fields are used.

-For example, if you want to load the "dragon" image as a draggable PlayObject, with the audio file "chimes" attached (so that "chimes" plays whenever you tap the object), and you want this object to be created at \(0,0,0\) in the tablet screen world, you would write:
+For example, if you want to load the "dragon" image as a draggable PlayObject, with the audio file "chimes" attached (so that "chimes" plays whenever you tap the object), and you want this object to be created at \(0,0,0\) in the game screen world, at a scale of \(100,100,100\), you would write:

 > {
 >    "name": "dragon",
 >    "tag": "PlayObject",